KieranReck/KieranReck.github.io/_portfolio/Ion Pump Clamping Jig.md

     .column-photos {
         float: left;
         padding: 10px;
-        height: 400px; /* Should be removed.
+        height: max-content; /* Should be removed.
 Only for demonstration */ }
     .left-photos {
         width: 35%;